Quickstart with MITM proxy

 "message": "Ready to process; waiting for messages."}

-8. Generate Application Traffic
+8. Generate application traffic

 a.
-Point Your API Client to the Sensor
+Point your API Client to the Sensor

 The Sensor listens on http://127.0.0.1:9080.
-Please point your API Client (Web Browser, Postman, curl, etc.) to this address (instead of the API Server's address).
+Point your API client (web browser, Postman, curl, and so on) to this address instead of the API Server address.

-If you are using /etc/hosts (or equivalent in Windows) to resolve the IP address of your API Server, please edit the appropriate /etc/hosts entry to point to 127.0.0.1 (IP address of the Sensor).
+/etc/hosts(or the equivalent on Windows) to resolve the IP address of your API Server, edit the appropriate entry to point to127.0.0.1(the Sensor IP address).

 b.
-Generate Traffic
+Generate traffic

 c.
-Verify API Traffic Capture
+Verify API traffic capture

-Check the logs of Satellite's Tagger sub-component.
+Check the logs of the Satellite Tagger subcomponent.

 docker logs levoai-tagger 2>&1 | grep "Consuming the span"

-9. View Auto-discovered OpenAPI Specifications
+9. View auto-discovered OpenAPI specifications

-The API Catalog will contain your auto discovered API endpoints and their OpenAPI schemas, all grouped under the Application Name you chose earlier.
+The API Catalog will contain your auto-discovered API endpoints and their OpenAPI schemas, all grouped under the Application Name you chose earlier.

 Congratulations!
-You have successfully auto discovered and auto documented API endpoints in your application.
+You have successfully auto-discovered and auto-documented API endpoints in your application.

-Common Tasks
+Common tasks

 Execute the following in the directory where you downloaded the Docker Compose file: